purescript/pursuit/static/help-docs/users.md

 data FunctorLike :: (Type -> Type) -> Type -> Type
 data FunctorLike f a = FunctorLike (f Int) a

--- the `(Type -> Type -> Type)` part makes this kind signature "interesting" data BiFunctorLike :: (Type -> Type -> Type) -> Type -> Type
-data BiFunctorLike f a = BiFunctorLike (f Int String) a

 -- every type parameter makes this kind signature "interesting" class TypeLevelProgrammingFunction :: Symbol -> Row Type -> Row Type -> Constraint class TypeLevelProgrammingFunction sym row1 row2 | sym row1 -> row2
 ```

-In the `PolyProxy` example, the polykinded `a` type parameter is interesting.

-In the `FunctorLike` and `BiFunctorLike` examples, the higher-kinded `f`
-type parameter is interesting.

-Lastly, each type parameter in `TypeLevelProgrammingFunction` is interesting.